Institute of Governmental Studies

-The Institute of Governmental Studies (IGS) is an interdisciplinary organized research unit at UC Berkeley, located in Moses Hall.
+The Institute of Governmental Studies (IGS) is an interdisciplinary organized research unit at UC Berkeley, in Philosophy Hall.
 It was founded in 1919 as the Bureau of Public Administration.
 IGS and its affiliated centers spearhead and promote research, programs, seminars and colloquia, training, educational activities and public service in the fields of politics and public policy, with a strong focus on national and California politics.
 Current IGS research focuses include institutional policy and design, political reform, term limits, campaign finance, redistricting, direct democracy, presidential and gubernatorial politics, representative government, the politics of race and ethnicity, immigration and globalization.

 Faculty

 IGS has an active interdisciplinary core faculty that draws from several schools and departments.
 In addition to political science, those disciplines include sociology, public policy, law, business, and history.
 The core faculty have published widely on many topics within the areas of institutional design, policy and politics.
 In addition, several of them have extensive experience working with governments, the media, and public commissions, adding a practical perspective to their work on institutional design and reform issues.